Hysterectomy in Thailand Your guide to cost, top specialists & hospitals

 Weeks 2–4

 Light walking and gentle daily activities resume, though lifting anything heavier than a few kilograms is restricted.
 Light vaginal spotting or discharge may continue and is normal.
-Driving, strenuous exercise, and sexual intercourse remain off-limits.
+Laparoscopic and vaginal patients may return to driving once they can brake sharply without pain, usually around two to three weeks; open-surgery patients wait longer.
+Strenuous exercise and sexual intercourse remain off-limits.

 Weeks 4–6